-We advised our employees to efficiently use fresh water and avoid excessive usage of fresh water as it is one of the most important and scarce resources on our planet.
+We advised our employees to use fresh water efficiently and avoid excessive usage of fresh water as it is one of the most important and scarce resources on our planet.
 In addition, we constantly inspect to ensure all water supply lines in our offices are in good condition, that all the water taps are turned off when not in use, and check and immediately fix any water leakage.
-For the coming year, we will continue to encourage our employees to save fresh water consumption with a target of 5%.
+For the coming year, we will continue to encourage our employees to save fresh water consumption with a target to reduce 1-2% fresh water consumption.